 MacOS support is being worked on (no ETA yet).
 In the meantime, you can use Parallels Desktop.
-Set the network mode to "Bridged".
+Set the network mode to "Bridged" as explained here.
 On older Macs, you might need to configure Parallels for "Design" or "Gaming" to make it work.
 The SteamVR streaming feature described below will not work with Parallels.

 Can I play SteamVR or Oculus Rift games?

-Yes but this feature requires Windows 10 (it won't work through Parallels on a Mac).
+Yes but this feature requires a VR ready PC running Windows 10 (it won't work through Parallels on a Mac).
 You need to sideload Virtual Desktop after purchasing the app in the Oculus Store.
 This can be done easily by using SideQuest and following the instructions in the app.
 You can also download the apk manually from here if you don't want to use SideQuest.

 Once you have sideloaded it, launch SteamVR from Virtual Desktop.
 If a window appears about SteamVR running in safe mode, make sure to uninstall other drivers (such as ALVR or Riftcat), then disable safe mode.
 If you have an Nvidia based laptop and get a black screen, make sure to set the preferred graphics processor globally to your Nvidia GPU as shown here.